 Then I ran.

 I ran past the kids, past Miss Wolff, out of the room and out of the building.
-The security alarm on the building started blaring, but I didn't care.
+The security alarm started to blare, but I didn't care.
 I was crying, angry tears, not sad.
-It was night and I ran right into the street.
+It was night and I ran right into the road.
 It was then I saw the van.
 It was dark blue with rust spots all over.
 It was the same van I had seen parked a couple of times down by the park and near the school.
 When the driver saw me, he smiled and slowed down.
-That was when I heard the door open far behind me and Miss Wolff call my name.
+That was when I heard the door far behind me open and Miss Wolff call my name.

 The man got out of the truck and I screamed.
 Even in the shadows of night, I recognized the face from the pictures they had shown in the papers and on the news.
 The man grabbed me and I could hear Miss Wolff yelling and running toward me as the "Masher" threw me into the van.